andrew/ultimate-awesome/README.md

 - [awesome-efficient-video-generation](https://github.com/nus-hpc-ai-lab/awesome-efficient-video-generation) - A curated list of recent efficient video generation methods.
 - [awesome-performance](https://github.com/olest/awesome-performance) - Reading list on software performance.
 - [awesome-compound-ai-systems](https://github.com/outerport/awesome-compound-ai-systems) - Papers about infrastructure (deployment & serving) and systems for compound AI .
-- [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
+- [awesome-app-js](https://github.com/pierrechls/awesome-app-js) - 😎  An awesome and curated list of JavaScript libraries that I use.
 - [my-mac-os](https://github.com/pierrechls/my-mac-os) - 💻  A list of applications and various tools that make my macOS experience even more amazing.
 - [awesome_firefox_addons](https://github.com/pratyakshm/awesome_firefox_addons) - Awesome curation of Firefox addons I use.
 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.